MPodbelsky/testqaauto-11.09.2018/README.md

 Put the file from archive to the root folder "System32".

 **Files in my project:**

+File "pom.xml" contains all dependencies which are required to run the test.
+Without pom.xml tests can not be run.

+File "google-search-tests.xml" contains settings wich used to start project with parameters(few browsers).

-1. Package "page" contains all pages of tests that needs for this project.
+**Package "page" contains of all pages of tests that needs for this project:**
+1. Patern PageObject is used for each page of project.

-2. Package "test" contains BaseTest and GoogleSearchTest.
+**Package "test" contains of BaseTest and GoogleSearchTest:**
+1. Select "GoogleSearchTest" to run "basicSearchTest".

 **To run tests via command line:**
-1. Install Maven from (https://maven.apache.org/download.cgi) to the program files
+1. Install Maven from (https://maven.apache.org/download.cgi) to the program files.
-2. Create parametr "mvn" in your system(name: mvn, path:C:\Program Files\apache-maven-3.5.4\bin)
+2. Create parametr "mvn" in your system(name: mvn, path:C:\Program Files\apache-maven-3.5.4\bin).
+3. Add maven-compiler-plugin to the pom.xml.
-3. Enter mvn clean install -DsuteName.xml.
+4. Enter mvn clean install -DsuteName.xml.